Skip to content

 CSUN plant biologists describe gene expression changes that could help biofuel trees beat the heat

-Admin 21 September 2021 Chhandak Basuheat stresstranscriptomics
+Biosphere Editor 21 September, 2021 Chhandak Basuheat stresstranscriptomics

 Climate change challenges global agricultural systems with hotter temperatures and altered rainfall patterns, and understanding how plants cope with heat and drought stresses has direct…